Carwai Seto

-Carwai Seto (born 2 April 1973) is a Canadian breaststroke, freestyle and medley swimmer who represented Taiwan in international competition.
-She competed in five events at the 1988 Summer Olympics.
+Carwai Seto (born 2 April 1973), also appearing as Car-wei Seto, is a Canadian-born breaststroke, freestyle and medley swimmer who competed for Princeton University and represented Taiwan in international competition.
+At only 15, she participated in five events for Taiwan at the 1988 Summer Olympics in Seoul, Korea, and during her career held Taiwanese records in both the 100 and 200 meter breaststroke.